subquery/documentation/docs/quickstart/quickstart_chains/polygon.md

               - TokenWithdrawn (address indexed rootToken, address indexed childToken, address indexed user, uint256 amount, uint256 withrawCount)
 ```

-The above code indicates that you will be running a `handleDeposit` mapping function whenever there is an `TokenDeposited` log on any transaction from the [Plamsa Bridge contract](https://polygonscan.com/tx/0x88e3ab569326b52e9dd8a5f72545d89d8426bbf536f3bfaf31e023fb459ca373).
+The above code indicates that you will be running a `handleDeposit` mapping function whenever there is an `TokenDeposited` log on any transaction from the [Plasma Bridge contract](https://polygonscan.com/tx/0x88e3ab569326b52e9dd8a5f72545d89d8426bbf536f3bfaf31e023fb459ca373).
 Simarly, you'll be running a `handleWithdrawl` mapping function whenever there is an `TokenWithdrawn` logs.

 Check out our [Manifest File](../../build/manifest/polygon.md) documentation to get more information about the Project Manifest (`project.yaml`) file.